LiphardtLab/HistoneTracking/README.md

 chromatin is moving.
 A basic analysis of these data is presented in Figure 3 of https://www.biorxiv.org/content/early/2017/07/03/159004.

-We have uploaded (1) all raw data, (2) files containing XY,T tracks of single histones, and (3) a detailed description of the experiment and our microscope.
+We have uploaded (1) some raw data, (2) files containing XY,T tracks of single histones, and (3) a detailed description of the experiment and our microscope.
 Please let us know if there is anything else you would like us to upload and share.

+Note that GitHub has a 1GB cap on repositories, and we therefore cannot upload all our raw data here.
+However, all raw data are available from (1) us, or (2) via a Dropbox at University of Massachusetts, or, (3) soon, from the 4DN Nucleome Data coordinating center portal at https://data.4dnucleome.org.

 # Basic usage and raw data file format (.dat) information